paramitamirza/CINEX/ISWC18_experiments/README.md

 * Please check the [`experiments_wikidata_rel/iswc_experiment_all_classes.sh`](experiments_wikidata_rel/iswc_experiment_all_classes.sh) bash script to run the experiments for all relations related to a given class ([`experiments_wikidata_rel/iswc_experiment_per_class.sh`](experiments_wikidata_rel/iswc_experiment_per_class.sh))

 The predicted counting quantifiers for each relation are available in [`experiments_wikidata_rel/all_rel_predicted/`](experiments_wikidata_rel/all_rel_predicted/), in the format of tab-separated values (.tsv), as for the previous five relations.

+#### Publication
+Paramita Mirza, Simon Razniewski, Fariz Darari and Gerhard Weikum. *Enriching Knowledge Bases with Counting Quantifiers*.
+In Proceedings of ISWC 2018. [[pdf]](https://arxiv.org/pdf/1807.03656.pdf)

+_!
+Whenever making reference to this resource please cite the paper in the Publication section. !_

+### Contact
+For more information please contact [Paramita Mirza](http://paramitamirza.com/) (paramita135@gmail.com).